 This is also the time to update your information and to set up your website.
 Make sure to link it to your listing on the Department of Sociology's website.
-Upload a photograph (smile!); a curriculum vitae; a dissertation summary; teaching and research statements; all published or accepted books, articles, and chapters; and the dissertation proposal and chapters (if any) that have been approved by the dissertation committee.
+Upload a photograph (smile!); a curriculum vitae; a dissertation summary; teaching and research statements; all published or accepted books, articles, and chapters.
 Keep this updated - especially the curriculum vitae - throughout the year.
 Students can select to be listed on the Department's PhDs on the Job Market section of the website by indicating this in their Drupal account.

 During the ASA meetings (and other academic associations meetings), some schools (usually small colleges and 2nd-tier universities) conduct formal job interviews.
-These tend to be brief (a half- hour with 1 or 2 faculty members); they are used by faculty to explain their school, department, and job opening, and by applicants to describe their research and teaching, and explain their fit with the job.
+These tend to be brief (a half-hour with 1 or 2 faculty members); they are used by faculty to explain their school, department, and job opening, and by applicants to describe their research and teaching, and explain their fit with the job.
 Since many schools do not conduct formal interviews at the meetings, students should ask their chair and other faculty advisors to introduce them, during the meetings, to faculty members at schools where they would like to work.
 These brief encounters (usually less than 10 minutes) are excellent opportunities for students to sell themselves and to acquire information about what various schools are seeking.
 Some schools will email students before the ASA meetings to set up informal interviews; these contacts usually result from conversations between faculty advisors and faculty in other schools.

 After the ASA meetings, students should make a list of schools to which they will apply.
 This list will evolve as new job postings appear.
-Consult with faculty for advice on which schools are appropriate targets, given the nature of the dissertation (phenomenon, theory, and methods), strength of the publication record, and personal preferences and constraints (e.g., being at a small liberal-arts school versus a big university; a spouse or partner's job).
-Submit the packet of materials

-(described below) and contact Carmen Privat-Gilman (privatg@berkeley.edu) regarding letters of recommendation.
+Consult with faculty for advice on which schools are appropriate targets, given the nature of the dissertation (topic, theory, and methods), strength of the publication record, and personal preferences and constraints (e.g., being at a small liberal-arts school versus a big university; a spouse or partner's job).
+Submit the packet of materials (described below) and contact Amie Acik (amieacik@berkeley.edu) regarding letters of recommendation.